yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 title: Voronoi segmentation
 zenodo_link: https://zenodo.org/record/3362976/files/B2.zip
 questions:
-  - How do I partition an image into regions based on which object they are nearest to (Voronoi Segmentation)?
+  - How do I partition an image into regions based on which object they are nearest to (Voronoi segmentation)?
-  - How can Voronoi Segmentation be used to identify e.g. cells or trees from an image and perform segmentation?
   - How should images be preprocessed before applying Voronoi segmentation?
   - How can I overlay two images?
-  - How can Voronoi segmentation be used to analyze spatial relationships and divide an image into distinct regions based on proximity?
+  - How can Voronoi segmentation be used to analyze spatial relationships?
 objectives:
   - How to perform Voronoi Segmentation in Galaxy.
   - How to extract a single channel from an image.